kalfton/Noveltypaper/README.md

 primate brain"*](https://www.cell.com/current-biology/pdfExtended/S0960-9822(22)00504-8) by Kaining Zhang, Ethan S. Bromberg-Martin, Fatih Sogukpinar, Kim Kocher and Ilya E. Monosov.

-To run the analyses and generate the figures in the paper, just run the MATLAB script "Mega_script.m".
+To run the analyses and generate the figures in the paper, just run the MATLAB script "Noveltypaper/Mega_script.m".
-The output result plots are saved under the folder "plots".
+The output result plots are saved under the folder "Noveltypaper/plots".

-To plot most of the analysis in the paper, the data in the "maindata" folder is enough.
+To plot most of the analysis in the paper, the data in the "Noveltypaper/maindata" folder is enough.
 The two .mat files each contain a struct array (Neuronlist_\*) for each animal, and in the struct array, each item contains the precalculated results of one neuron.

 Key fields in the Neuronlist: